sideprotocol/side-old/spec/aggregate-yield/README.md

 2. Middleware Processing

 - `Middleware Role`: Intercepts incoming IBC messages and filters them for specific criteria (e.g., native yield, no yield etc).
 - `Transfer to Stride`: The middleware forwards the filtered TOKEN to the Stride platform for liquid staking.
+For example: If ATOM is sent, first ATOM will be sent to cosmos hub and then to stride.

 3. Liquid Staking with Stride